sanelez/sz-csv-ai-analyzer/README.md

 ![CSV AI Analyzer preview](.github/assets/app.gif)

-A modern, elegant application to analyze your CSV files with Artificial Intelligence. **100% private** - everything stays local in your browser. **Self-hostable** with Docker.
+A modern, elegant application to analyze your CSV files with Artificial Intelligence using multiple AI providers (OpenAI, Anthropic, Google, Mistral, and more). **Privacy-first**: the app does not store your data.
+Use a self-hosted/custom endpoint to keep processing entirely local; otherwise API calls go to the selected provider. **Self-hostable** with Docker.

 ## ✨ Features